New to the Forum: Struggling with Ileostomy and Hydration After Surgery

 infinitycastle52777

 Welcome to the group.
 Hang in there.
 It will get easier with time.
-I am 6 and a half months out, I remember when I had my original surgery (Jan 1, 2021) (the 6 months is from my relocation), when I had my original surgery I was rushed to the hospital 3 or 4 times for kidney failure from dehydration.
+I am 6 and a half months out.
+I remember when I had my original surgery (January 1, 2021) (the 6 months is from my relocation).
+When I had my original surgery, I was rushed to the hospital 3 or 4 times for kidney failure from dehydration.
 I had acute kidney injury and now have Stage 2 kidney disease.
-It is really important to keep drinking but not to over do it.
-Drinking too much can lower your sodium levels but not drinking enough can cause you to be dehydrated.
-What my ostomy nurse told me is that 4 bottles of fluids (16oz bottles) a day is a good amount.
+It is really important to keep drinking but not to overdo it.
+Drinking too much can lower your sodium levels, but not drinking enough can cause you to be dehydrated.
+What my ostomy nurse told me is that 4 bottles of fluids (16 oz bottles) a day is a good amount.
 I have read online that one guide is to drink a glass of water every time you empty your bag.
-You can make your own electrolyte drink with recipes online, or you can buy sport drinks that have electrolytes in them already.
+You can make your own electrolyte drink with recipes online, or you can buy sports drinks that have electrolytes in them already.
 Drinking an electrolyte drink may help with your sodium levels.

 Lee